reflectoring/reflectoring.github.io/content/blog/2022/2022-10-21-configuring-csrf-with-spring.md

 ---
-title: "Configuring CSRF with Spring Security"
+title: "Configuring CSRF/XSRF with Spring Security"
 categories: ["Spring"]
-date: 2022-10-18 00:00:00 +1100
+date: 2022-10-21 00:00:00 +1100
-modified: 2022-10-18 00:00:00 +1100
+modified: 2022-10-21 00:00:00 +1100
 authors: ["ranjani"]
 description: "Configuring CSRF with Spring Security"
 image: images/stock/0081-safe-1200x628-branded.jpg
 url: spring-csrf
 ---

-**Cross-site Request Forgery (CSRF)** is an attack that can trick an end-user using a web application to unknowingly execute actions that can compromise security.
+**Cross-site Request Forgery (CSRF, sometimes also called XSRF)** is an attack that can trick an end-user using a web application to unknowingly execute actions that can compromise security.
 To understand what constitutes a CSRF attack, refer to [this introductory article](https://reflectoring.io/complete-guide-to-csrf/).
 In this article, we will take a look at how to leverage Spring's built-in CSRF support when creating a web application.